kczerniawski/Cart-Abandonment-Rate-Analysis/README.md

 I posed a couple of questions to be answered:

-- **What are some common areas of concern found throughout the year that contribute to the overall abandonment rate?**
+- **What are some key areas of concern found throughout the year that contribute to the overall abandonment rate and revenue lost?**
-- **What cities, age groups, and genders contribute the most to the high abandonment rates?**
+- **What demographics contribute the most to the high abandonment rates?**
-- **How can we improve these highlighted areas of concern's abandonment rate?**
+- **How can we improve the overall abandonment rate and recover lost revenue?**

 The goal for this project is to conduct in-depth analysis of all tables provided (customers, devices, facts, and products) and answer these questions by providing potential solutions.
 To highlight those areas identified during analysis, a dashboard will be built to convey those concerns, and produce potential solutions to bring the abandonment rate down to where it should be on average.